Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-two/day-5.md

-# Day 5: Learn XYZ
+# Day 5: Learn Linux and Bash (cont'd)

 ## Summary
-Today, I learned the basics of Linux file structure and navigation using commands like `ls`, `cd`, `pwd`, and `man`.
+Today, I learnt about the vi text editor, the different modes (edit mode, command mode)

 ## Struggles
-- Remembering the syntax for some less-used commands.
+- None for today
-- Understanding certain permissions.

 ## Resources Used
 - [Learn to Cloud Guide](https://learntocloud.guide/)
 - *The Linux Command Line* by William Shotts (Chapters 1-3)
+- Missing semester of your CS Education - Lecture 1 : Course Overview + The shell [link here](https://missing.csail.mit.edu/2020/course-shell/)

 ## Next Steps
-- Practice file permissions and ownership.
-- Explore more advanced commands like `grep` and `find`.
+- Proceed to the next chapter, 13 – Customizing the Prompt